Updated November 2013

 with their questions, complaints, or special requests.
 We are keenly

-that MR depends on its reviewers for its existence and we welcome their
+that MR relies greatly on its reviewers and we welcome their

 correspondence—all of which will be read, carefully considered and,